 A little on the heavier side

-This Lenovo laptop houses a dual-core AMD A9 processor, it’s a low to mid-range processor for tasks that require some processor power.
-It has AMD Radeon R5 graphics.
-The laptop can run games such as FIFA and Rocket League at very low settings at around 30 FPS, as with all of these laptops, it can run light and old games at a decent framerate.
+This 400 dollar gaming laptop from Lenovo houses a dual-core AMD A9 processor, it’s a low to mid-range processor for tasks that require some processing power.
+It has AMD Radeon R5 integrated graphics.
+The laptop can run games such as FIFA and Rocket League at very low settings at around 30 FPS, as with all of these gaming laptops, it can run light and old games at a decent framerate.
+As this processor is older, it’s reasonable to say don’t expect too much from it.

-The laptop has enough memory for literally anything possible, 16GB is huge.
-You can multitask without any slowdowns, and switch between apps seamlessly and quickly.
+The laptop has enough memory for practically any single task you’d need, 16GB is huge!
+You can multitask without any slowdowns and switch between apps seamlessly and quickly.
 The RAM works well for quick data access and generally improves the performance and productivity of the machine.
+This is the ideal capacity for laptops under 400 dollars all the way to over a thousand dollars.

-The display on this laptop is a regular 768p HD display, as most laptops in this price range.
+The display on this laptop is a regular 768p HD display, as most gaming laptops in this price range.
+It falls short of some alternatives on this list but all gaming laptops under $400 make compromises.

-It has lots of connectivity, including jacks for HDMI, headphones, and ethernet.
+It has lots of connectivity, including an HDMI port, 3.5mm headphone jack and an ethernet port.
 It also includes a disc drive to allow you to watch movies.

-It has a simple grey design for an understatement effect.
+It has a simple grey design for a more professional user who needs it to look understated.
 Also, the battery life on this laptop is OK, coming in at around 4 hours.
-It would be nice to see a battery life longer, but it is one of the compromises to be made.
+It would be nice to see a battery life longer, but it is one of the compromises made.

-Overall, the machine is very reliable.
-The laptop has nice specs for light gaming and has huge amounts of RAM.
-It also has fast, spacious storage that will last you for a long time.
+Overall, the laptop has everything you need in the $400 price range.
+It has nice specs if you want to play games and an ideal amount of RAM.
+Not to mention its fast, spacious storage that will last you for a long time.

 5. Lenovo IdeaPad S145